CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 1: Getting started with Barracuda on Azure.md

 ## Task 1: Getting started with the environment

-In the following task you will able to view the pre-deployed Barracuda WAF VM and multiple backend web servers.
+In the following task you will able to view the pre-deployed Barracuda Cloudgen WAF VM and multiple backend web servers.

 1. **Launch** the Edge browser and **Navigate** to https://portal.azure.com.